yusungsim/dogbunnysolver/Readme.md

 Directed edge == state transformation == a possible move from one puzzle state to another.

-Find solution by finding path from the initial state from final state.
+Enumerate possible states from previous to next and reach the goal state.
+When goal state reached, backtrack to produce the solution trace.

 # Todos

-[ ] Modularization of the code
+- [ ] Modularization of the code

-[ ] Optimization: always find the optimal solution
+- [ ] Optimization: always find the optimal solution

-[ ] Better descripttion for the solution (i.e. sequence of "move sth. from sth. to sth.")
+- [ ] Better descripttion for the solution (i.e. sequence of "move sth. from sth. to sth.")

-[ ] Getting the puzzle information with serialized format
+- [ ] Getting the puzzle information with serialized format